erikmansson/ferrit/README.md

 There (currently) is none.
 Ferrit assumes that...
 - You're using HTTP to talk to Gerrit
 - The remote you want to use is `origin`
-- Your HTTP credentials are stored in ~/.git-credentials
-- You feel no desire to verify SSL certificates

 ### Usage